Tableau data in use: How to monitor customer acquisition

 Under CNTD(Customer ID), add a table calculation. -> Quick Table Calculations >> Running Total.

-This chart gives the general view of customer acquisition.
+This chart gives us the general view of customer acquisition.
 However, for cases whereby a business has different avenues of acquiring customers, e.g Branches or Regions.
-This chart makes it easier to compare customer acquisition in different Branches or Regions by dragging the particular category to the Color shelf.
-For this case of Superstores data set, I will drag 'Region' to the color shelf.
+This chart makes it easier to compare customer acquisition in the different Branches or Regions by dragging the particular category to the Color shelf.
+For this case of Superstores dataset, I will drag 'Region' to the color shelf.
 See below.

 Related: Measuring customer loyalty

-From the resulting chart, users can tell at a glance that the West region acquired more customers than the rest of regions, while South region had the least acquisition.
-This view not only gives the users the course level of analysis, but it also enables them to view the finer level data through tool-tip action.
+From the resulting chart, users can tell at a glance that the West region acquired more customers than the rest of regions, while South region had the least customer acquisition.
+This view not only gives the users the course level of analysis, but also enables them to view the finer level data through tool-tip action.

-Using tool-tip action, we can see that on April 13, 2013 the West region had already acquired 205 customers with 3 customers being acquired on same day.
+Using tool-tip action, you can see that on April 13, 2013 the West region had already acquired 205 customers with 3 customers being acquired on the same day.
 I hope this article was helpful to you.